 What's the difference between piano & harpsichord?

 Basically, a piano hits the strings with hammers, and a harpsichord plucks the strings with plectra.
 The keyboard layout is the same as the piano, but that's pretty much where the similarities stop.
 Harpsichords are made entirely from wood and come with different specifications, depending on the instrument.
-Ours is a single manual (keyboard) instrument with 2x8' sets of strings and 1x4'.
+We have two, a French double manual (keyboard) and a Flemish single manual instrument with 2x8' sets of strings and 1x4'.
 It also has a device for making it sound like a lute too!

 Why learn harpsichord instead of piano?

 Good question!
 Apart from the fact that the harpsichord is so much cooler than other keyboard instruments, it sounds totally different.
 Composers of the Renaissance and Baroque didn't write for the piano as it hadn't been invented, so if you want to know how the music of Byrd or Bach sounded to the audiences of the day, you need to hear it on a harpsichord.
 Ever heard of Francois Couperin, Louis Marchand, Orlando Gibbons or Dietrich Buxtehude?
 Probably not, because there is a whole world of music written specifically for the harpsichord that piano teachers never go near.
 Harpsichordists also develop quite different skill sets to pianists - for example improvisation or reading figured bass.
 There's not many people out there who can read figured bass!
 If you're studying GCSE or A Level music, harpsichord lessons will give you a huge advantage with harmony and counterpoint!

 But I don't own a harpsichord - how do I practice?